esciron/ComfyUI-HunyuanVideoWrapper-Extended/readme.md

 ## WORK IN PROGRESS

 Experimental DownloadAndLoadHyVideoTextEncoder Node:
-- Load model from LLM folder.
+- Get models from LLM folder.
 - Norm "Slider".
 - Support for any llama model type LLM.
 - Support for LLava and mLLava model_type.